PLCnext/MqttGdsConnector/README.md

 Examples of configuration files that you can use as a starting point for your own project are available [here](https://github.com/PLCnext/MqttGdsConnector/tree/master/examples).
 Remember that your own configuration file must *always* be named `mqtt_gds.settings.json`.

+## Error handling
+kommt noch

-## Known issues
+## Known issues and limitations
+* Only one client, and one concurrent server connection, is currently supported

-When the network connection to the broker is lost and restored, and a manual or automatic reconnect is triggered, the MQTT Client will block for precisely the number of milliseconds specified by the broker "timeout" property (default: 300 seconds).
+* When the network connection to the broker is lost and restored, and a manual or automatic reconnect is triggered, the MQTT Client will block for precisely the number of milliseconds specified by the broker "timeout" property (default: 300 seconds).
+* Complex data types (including Arrays and Structures) are not currently supported.

 -----------